-Whether you’re a forex pro or a total newbie, it can be hard to tell the fact from the fiction when it comes to foreign exchange.
-Check out our list of the biggest forex myths, so you can steer clear of the hype and make an informed decision.
+Whether you’re a forex pro or a total newbie, it can be hard to tell the fact from the fiction when it comes to making an international money transfer.
+The list below outlines some of the biggest myths in the world of forex, so you can steer clear of the hype and make an informed decision about your transfer.

 Many newcomers to forex look at historical data and long term relative exchange rates to evaluate currencies.
 Professionals in forex understand that the fundamental relationships, like the commodities that drive the value of the AUD, will generally hold true over the long term.
 That said, forex is also heavily influenced by what’s going on right now.

 New governments and trade policies, political and military turmoil, populist sentiment and current economic conditions will always trump historical valuations when it comes to pricing currencies in real time.

 Trade wisely with the help of facts, not myths

 Overall, using foreign exchange as a component of your overall investment portfolio, or to manage the ebbs and flows of running a global operation, can be a strategic way to diversify your assets, but staying informed is critical.
 Global money transfer specialists OFX provide comprehensive market news on all the major currency pairs daily and weekly.
 The quarterly Currency Outlook also takes a deeper dive into the nuances of what’s impacting major currencies like AUD, USD, GBP and more.

 IMPORTANT: The contents of this blog do not constitute financial advice and are provided for general information purposes only without taking into account the investment objectives, financial situation and particular needs of any particular person.
 UKForex Limited (trading as “OFX”) and its affiliates make no recommendation as to the merits of any financial strategy or product referred to in the blog.
 OFX makes no warranty, express or implied, concerning the suitability, completeness, quality or exactness of the information and models provided in this blog.